nazaninjenkin.com

 Nazanin jenkin

-Nazanin Jenkin is a Persian Kiwi - a Persian by decent and a diaspora by circumstance.
-She lives in New Zealand; along with her husband of thirty years and two surviving, adult children.
+is a Persian Kiwi - a Persian by descent and a diaspora by circumstance.
+She lives in New Zealand; along with her husband of over thirty years and two surviving, adult children.

 Nazanin believes the key to unlocking untapped solutions and hope for mankind is for us to be willing to work collaboratively, across all kinds of differences - silos, sectors, cultures and disciplines.